has created an article on Atheism which is enjoying a healthy amount of

 restraint.
 I suggest the Bible shows similar restraint regarding the

-In the 20th century child abuse, despite being illegal and punishable,
+20th century child abuse, despite being illegal and punishable,

 afflicted about 15% of youngsters.
 When child abuse is not illegal,